DC buzzes with new developments, renovations and neighborhood enhancements.

 The National Mall is undergoing an estimated $500 million in improvements as part of the preparations for the United States’ 250th anniversary celebration this year.
 These upgrades, led by the National Park Service and the Trust for the National Mall, include a major revitalization of the Lincoln Memorial, featuring a new 15,000-square-foot exhibit space beneath the memorial opening this summer.
 By the end of the year, Constitution Gardens will be transformed with new gathering spaces, an events plaza and refreshed landscaping.

-The Jefferson Memorial and Tidal Basil underwent a massive seawall replacement that was completed eight months ahead of schedule and about $30 million under budget.
-The project required the removal of 306 cherry trees, which will be replaced by 426 new trees.
-Japan is gifting the U.S. 250 cherry trees to celebrate America’s 250th anniversary.
-To protect the new trees and allow the landscape to stabilize, the area in the Tidal Basin and West Potomac Park will remain closed until after the 2026 National Cherry Blossom Festival.
+The Jefferson Memorial and Tidal Basil completed a massive seawall replacement eight months ahead of schedule and about $30 million under budget.
+The project required the removal of 306 cherry trees, that were replaced by 426 new trees.
+Japan gifted the U.S. 250 cherry trees to celebrate America’s 250th anniversary.

-The historic 1947 carousel on the National Mall will reopen to the public in April 2026 following a major renovation.
-The attraction, which holds ties to the Civil Rights Movement, has undergone significant restoration to preserve its character.
+The historic 1947 carousel on the National Mall reopened to the public in April 2026 following a major renovation.
+The attraction, which holds ties to the Civil Rights Movement, was restored to preserve its character.

 Yards West